pinf/require.async/README.md

 All plugin loaders for example should be using `require.async` to asynchronously load plugins.

-Under the hood, `require.async` just uses the synchronous `require` when run in NodeJS.
+Under the hood `require.async` just uses the synchronous `require` when run in NodeJS.
 If however the same code is run by a module loading system that natively supports `require.async` you get actual asynchronous code loading.